Best NBA Stats for Betting: Use These Statistics for Your Wagers

 Even more important than three-point percentage offensively is how well teams play defense on the perimeter.
 In this era of NBA basketball, most teams are good from three.
 There is a sharpshooter on every NBA roster.

-However, there is a big difference between teams that defend the three ball well and don’t.
+There is a big difference between teams that defend the three ball well and don’t.

 10. Personal Fouls Per Game